LONG BEACH SENIOR

 Mercy Housing Management Group (MHMG) will be the management agent for the property and is committed to providing quality property management services which reinforce the philosophy that all residents deserve respect, dignity, and a place to call home.
 Staffing ratios will be determined as plans are further developed.

 Resident services will be provided by Mercy Housing.
 Staffing ratios will be determined as plans are further developed.
+Additional case management services will be provided to 18 veteran households by the Veterans Administration.

 COMMITMENT TO COMMUNITY ENGAGEMENT